ikepgh/AmiTwitter/README.txt

 curl 7.14.0,  libxml2-2.6.22,  zlib-1.2.3,  libdl,  glib-2.4.4,  iconv-1.12,
 gettext-0.11.2 (libintl.a),  openssl 0.9.7m (libssl.a & libcrypto.a),  pth-bin
-(pthread.a 2.0.7), libm  &  libc.
+(pthread.a 2.0.7), libm, libc and libcodesets (MorphOS only).

-Here's the string used on 3.x/MorphOS:
+Here's the string used on 3.x:

 gcc -lauto -lcurl -lxml2 -lz -ldl -lglib-2.0 -liconv -lintl -lc -lssl -lcrypto -lpthread -lm -lcurl

+Morphos - see above and: -lcodesets

 LICENSE
 -------